A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Introduction

 \subsection{Our contributions}

-In this article, we develop the first nonparametric Bayesian analysis of i.i.d.~sampling schemes for covariate-driven Poisson processes.
-Our approach consists in modeling the function $\rho$ in \eqref{Eq:BasicIntensity} via a prior distribution supported on a suitable function space.
-We then form, via Bayes' theorem, the corresponding posterior, which encodes our updated belief about $\rho$, providing point estimates and uncertainty quantification.
+In this article, we develop the first nonparametric Bayesian analysis of i.i.d.~observations of covariate-driven Poisson processes.
+Our approach consists in modeling $\rho$ in \eqref{Eq:BasicIntensity} via a suitable prior distribution and then forming, via Bayes' theorem, the corresponding posterior, which encodes our updated belief about $\rho$, providing point estimates and uncertainty quantification.
 See \cite[Chapter 1]{GvdV17} for an overview on the nonparametric Bayesian paradigm.

-In many applications, distinct covariates are often vastly different in nature, for example representing diverse physical quantities.
-It is then realistic to expect that variations of the intensity in response to changes in distinct covariates occur at different characteristic length-scales, or according to diverse smoothness levels.
-A natural mathematical model for this scenario is to assume that $\rho$ belongs to a so-called `anisotropic' function space (cf.~Section \ref{Subsec:MainNotation} for details).
-Motivated by this, we construct a prior for the intensity based on a `multi-bandwidth' Gaussian process; see Section \ref{Subsec:Prior}.
-This is inspired by a previous investigation by \cite{BPD14}, who showed, in simpler statistical models, that such priors can optimally reconstruct anisotropic functions.
+For the specification of the prior, we employ `multi-bandwidth' Gaussian processes, obtained by scaling stationary covariance functions at different levels along distinct directions; see Section \ref{Subsec:Prior}.
+This construction is popular in machine learning, including e.g.~the widely used Automatic Relevance Determination (ARD) kernel, cf.~\cite[Chapter 5.1]{RW06}, offering desirable modeling flexibility for `anisotropic' functions whose variations in response to changes in different inputs may occur at distinct characteristic length-scales, or according to diverse smoothness levels; see Section \ref{Subsec:MainNotation} for precise definitions.
+Multi-bandwidth Gaussian processes were shown by \cite{BPD14}, in simpler statistical models, to be able to achieve optimal reconstructions over anisotropic function spaces.